noahbliss/Viper4Linux/README.md

 At long last!
 Viper4Linux!

 Disclaimer:
 I am not associated with the awesome mates over at Viper.
 I wish I was, but it is what it is.
 (Jason, you're particularly awesome.)
-You can find their git here: https://github.com/vipersaudio
+You can find their git here: https://github.com/vipersaudio  and their site here: http://vipersaudio.com/blog/

 While all my software is free (GPL), theirs is not.
 This (my) software makes use of their non-free libraries.
 I have kept these libraries separate from this code, but it is dependent on them.
 You can find all the necessary instructions below.